datacarpentry/sql-socialsci/episodes/09-Joins.md

 In many cases the data you have in your tables may have come from disperate sources, in that they do not form part of a planned relational database.
 It has been your decision to bring together (join) the data in the tables.

-In order to do this at all you must be confident about is that the tables of data do have a common set of values that you can join on.
+In order to do this at all you must be confident that the tables of data do have columns which have a common set of values that you can join on.

 Assuming you do have a common column to join on, you can use an `Inner join` to combine the data.